These designers are using toxic waste to make gorgeous pottery

 Red mud is the result of the refining process for aluminum oxide or alumina, which is then smelted into aluminum.
 For every piece of aluminum oxide that’s refined, the process generates more than twice the amount of toxic red mud, which is discarded and stored in giant pits.
 These pits are so large that they’re visible from space.

-The students also turned the red mud into blue, red, and black glazes for ceramics.
+The students, Guillermo Whittembury, Joris Olde Rikkert, Kevin Rouff, and Paco Bockelmann, also turned the red mud into blue, red, and black glazes for ceramics.
 Now they’re in the process of getting these glazes certified as food-safe–a serious concern for a material that’s considered toxic.

 The project’s goal is to raise awareness about the environmentally destructive production process of refining common materials like aluminum, while also showing that a material that is currently considered industrial waste could have a productive use.